smacfarlane/mapwrap-go/README.md

 ```

 ###  Configuring maps
 Map configuration has only one required value: 'name'.
-It will try to determine what to do based on that name, but it's behavior can be overridden if necessary.
+It will try to determine what to do based on that name, but its behavior can be overridden if necessary.

 Ex:
 ```json